United States Capitol revolutionary war and beyond header United States Capitol

 2nd Amendment - Conscientious Objectors

 Notice the phrase "but no person religiously scrupulous of bearing arms shall be compelled to render military service in person" in Madison's proposed amendment.
-This part was ultimately removed during Congress' discussions of this amendment.
-It refers to the fact that some Christian groups interpreted the Ten Commandments' first commandment "Thou shalt not kill," to mean it was unlawful to kill anyone at any time.
-These groups then believed they were sinning against God if they fought in an army.
-Madison wished to excuse them from violating their consciences.
-These people are called "conscientious objectors."
-Other Christian groups have interpreted "Thou shalt not kill," as "Thou shalt not murder," meaning murdering an innocent person in cold blood.
-They make an exception for killing in self-defense in military service.
+This part was ultimately removed during Congress' discussions of this amendment, but the principal has survived, nonetheless.
+It refers to the fact that some Christian groups interpreted the Ten Commandments' first commandment, "Thou shalt not kill," to mean it was unlawful to kill anyone, at any time, under any circumstances.
+These groups believed they were sinning against God if they fought in an army.

-Gun Control Protest
+Gun Control ProtestGun Control Protest

 In modern times, much controversy has erupted concerning what the 2nd Amendment actually means.
 The reason for so much controversy is gun violence.
 Some people believe that if the population is not allowed to have any guns at all, then gun violence would be reduced or eliminated.

 The other side believes that the 2nd Amendment guarantees people the right to have a gun to protect themselves.
-They say that if people aren't allowed to have guns to protect themselves in their own homes, they will become victims of criminals who have guns because they have no way to defend themselves.
+They say that if people aren't allowed to have guns to protect themselves in their own homes, they may become victims of criminals who have guns because they have no way to defend themselves.

-What does the 2nd Amendment mean?
+What does the 2nd Amendment actually mean?

-The crux of the question is what does the 2nd Amendment really mean?
-There are two basic ideas about this.
-The first is that the purpose of the 2nd Amendment is only to give states the right to train a militia under state control.
-This interpretation means that the right to bear arms is not an individual right, but a state right, and for state purposes.
-If so, then the state can regulate the use of guns however it sees fit.
+This interpretation means that the right to bear arms is not an individual right, but a state right and for state purposes.
+If this is so, then the state can regulate the use of guns however it sees fit.
 This interpretation is bolstered by the opening phrase in the 2nd Amendment, which says, "A well regulated Militia, being necessary to the security of a free State."
-Thus, proponents of this position say that the reason for the right to bear arms is clearly stated in the opening phrase.
-The purpose is for the state to have a militia for state security.
-This interpretation also construes "the right of the people" to be a collective right and not an individual right.

 The second interpretation is that the 2nd Amendment's purpose does not only refer to the state's need for security, but to individual self-defense.
 This argument relies on precedent in English common law and colonial history and refers to many state constitutions and court decisions that have defined the right to bear arms as an individual right.

 In addition, this interpretation relies on the fact that James Madison originally proposed this amendment as an insertion into the Constitution's Article I, Section 9, between clauses 3 and 4.
-This section mentions prohibitions on suspension of habeas corpus, bills of attainder, and ex post facto laws.
-All of these are individual civil rights that are used by citizens to defend themselves against government.
+This section mentions prohibitions on suspension of habeas corpus, bills of attainder and ex post facto laws.
+All of these are individual civil rights that are used by citizens to defend themselves against unjust government officials.
 All of these limit the power of the government.
-Since this is where Madison believed the insertion of the 2nd Amendment should go, this interpretation says, he must have understood the right to bear arms as an individual right.
-If Madison had intended "the right to bear arms" only as a state right, he should have included the 2nd Amendment in Article I, Section 8, which describes Congress' military power over the militia.

 2nd Amendment Supreme Court Cases

-Supreme Court
+US Supreme Court

-Significantly, the United States Supreme Court never made a ruling on the question of whether the right to bear arms was an individual right or a state right solely for creating a militia, in the 217 years of its existence.
+Significantly, the United States Supreme Court never made a ruling on the question of whether the right to bear arms was an individual right or a state right solely for creating a militia, in the first 217 years of its existence.
 But finally, on June 26, 2008, in a case called District of Columbia v.
 Heller, the Supreme Court conclusively ruled that the "right to bear arms" is an individual right.

 If you would like to read a more in depth account of District of Columbia v.
 Heller, please click here.